Some of the most common ways to make a gift to Dickinson College are to write a check, make a gift using a credit card, or donate online.

 - You want the easiest way to donate to Dickinson.

 - You want the largest possible income tax charitable deduction for your gift.

 - You would like to make the gift to Dickinson that has the greatest immediate impact.

 How it works

-You make a gift of cash directly to Dickinson and you receive an income tax deduction.
+You make a gift of cash directly to Dickinson and you receive an immediate income tax charitable deduction.

 What is an outright gift of cash?

-An outright gift is any gift where you make a gift to Dickinson College.
-The most common way for donors to make an outright gift is to write a check payable to the charity.
+An outright gift of cash is when you transfer funds to Dickinson College and get nothing of financial value in return.
+The most common way for donors to make an outright gift is to write a check payable to Dickinson College.

 Gift provides immediate support

 Unlike some other gift arrangements, your outright gift will provide resources that Dickinson can put to immediate use.
 If you prefer to restrict our use of your gift in any way, please contact us so that we can be sure that we can carry out your wishes.